Maliacarolinee/Data-Analyst-Portfolio/README.md

 # Certificates

-The best way to showcase skills is by doing and sharing your job done but sometimes certificates appear to be as an indirect result.
+The best way to showcase skills is by doing and sharing your job done but sometimes certificates appear to be an indirect result.
 Here's a list of the ones I have: